 The Yaquina Bay Ocean Observing Initiative (YBOOI), a group of interested scientists, industry representatives, and government officials, is committed to pursuing collaborative economic development opportunities for Newport and Lincoln County related to ocean observing activities.

 Newport offers exciting opportunities for business, technology development and research growth.
 Learn how your business can be a part of this growing economy.
-April 30-May 1 2013, we are hosting a ocean observing conference, where attendees can learn first hand about the activities and organizations responsible for marine research on the Oregon Central Coast.
+On April 30 and May 1 2013, we hosted an ocean observing conference, where attendees learned first hand about the activities and organizations responsible for marine research on the Oregon Central Coast.
 For more information, visit the Conference Information Page.

 The greater Newport area is uniquely positioned to serve and work in marine science research.
 Our assets include: